sidibos/wordpress-docker/README.md

 `cd wordpress-docker`

-`docker-compose up -d` and add `--build` if you want to rebuild the image
+`docker-compose build` if you want to rebuild the image.

+`docker-compose up -d` to build the containers.

 Browse the link below and follow the instructions